This story follows my adventures in search of the Sunda Clouded Leopard in Borneo. This was my second attempt to track down this elusive feline.

 In search of the wild cats of Borneo

 This is the third night of our 10-day mammal-watching trip in Deramakot Forest Reserve in the Malaysian state of Sabah in Borneo and so far, it has rained every day and every night.
 But we are a team on a mission.
-We are here to see the elusive wild cats of Borneo, particularly the Clouded leopard – a cat so rarely seen that not much is known about its life in the wild.
+We are here to see the elusive wild cats, particularly the Sunda Clouded leopard of Borneo – a cat so rarely-seen that not much is known about its life in the wild.

 Led by Mike from Adventure Alternative Borneo, we ‘go nocturnal’ to match the leopard’s activity pattern: up for most of the night, asleep for most of the day.